Why It Matters

 What’s Been Found

-Through these surveys, 56 butterfly species have been observed in the Preserve.
+Through these surveys, 58 butterfly species have been observed in the Preserve.
 Number of species and individuals varies with each count, with a high range of nearly 10,000 individuals in Fall of 2021 to a low of just 25 individuals in Fall 2020.
 In especially dry years, when host and food plants are rare or dormant, there are fewer species of butterflies and lower numbers of individual butterflies overall.
 This raises concerns of the effects of extended dry conditions that are predicted with climate change.
 Through surveys, the long-term trends can be assessed and any species declines identified.
 With the knowledge of habitat and life cycle requirements, conservation interventions can be implemented as needed, such as protecting or restoring important host plant species.
 The Conservancy’s documented Preserve Butterfly List is available on our website.

 How You Can Help

 Tracking biodiversity trends is one of the best ways we can protect Sonoran Desert species and their habitats.
 That’s why we need your support.
 You can ensure the desert will continue to thrive and be a place to enjoy for all, now and for future generations to come.

 - Learn more about butterflies by attending the Conservancy’s semi-annual butterfly workshops or purchasing the plant and butterfly ID guides available online.